Strong ergodicity phenomena for Bernoulli shifts of bounded algebraic dimension: A symmetric model argument

 Let $X\in V$ be a Polish space and $E\in V$ an analytic equivalence relation on $X$.
 A {\bf complete classification of $(X,E)$ in $V$} is any assignment $x\mapsto A_x$ in $V$ given by a first-order formula $\varphi(x,A_x)$ of set theory, so that for all $x,y\in X$ we have:

 We write $x\mapsto_{\varphi} A_x$ when the assignment $x\mapsto A_x$ is given by $\varphi$.
 The most ``canonical" such assignment would be to map each $x$ to its $E$-equivalence class $[x]_E$.
-While this assignment is canonical, it does not give us any new information about the classification problem $(X,E)$ and it does not behave nicely when passing to forcing extensions.
-For example, even when $x\in X\cap V$, $[x]_E$ as computed in $V[G]$ may not coincide with $[x]_E$ as computed in $V$, since the forcing may add new reals in the $E$-class of $x$.
-A complete classification $x\mapsto_{\varphi} A_x$ is an {\bf absolute classification} if whenever $W\supseteq V$ is a model of ZF, the assignment $x\mapsto_{\varphi} A_x$ as computed in $W$, is still a complete classification for $(X,E)$ as computed in $W$, and for all $x\in X\cap V$ we have that $A_x$ as computed in $W$, is equal to $A_x$, as computed in $V$.
+While this assignment is canonical in that it is defined uniformly for all such pairs $(X,E)$, it does not give us any new information about the classification problem $(X,E)$ and it does not behave nicely when passing to forcing extensions.
+For example, even when $x\in X\cap V$, $[x]_E$ as computed in $V[G]$ may not coincide with $[x]_E$ as computed in $V$, since the forcing may add new members in the $E$-class of $x$.
+A complete classification $x\mapsto_{\varphi} A_x$ is an {\bf absolute classification} if whenever $W\supseteq N \supseteq V$ are models of ZF, the assignment $x\mapsto_{\varphi} A_x$, as computed in both $W$ and $N$ respectively, is still a complete classification for $(X,E)$, and for all $x\in X\cap N$ we have that $A_x$ as computed in $W$ is equal to $A_x$ as computed in $N$.

 \begin{example} Recall $E(\mathrm{Sym}(\mathbb{N}))$ from Example \ref{Ex:1}.
 The assignment

 defined on $\mathbb{R}^\mathbb{N}$ is a complete classification when restricted to the comeager subset $\mathrm{Inj}(\mathbb{N},\mathbb{R})$ of $\mathbb{R}^{\mathbb{N}}$, consisting of all injective functions from $\mathbb{N}$ to $\mathbb{R}$.
 It is easy to check that it is also an absolute classification. \end{example}